HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-10-18-Convert-PDF-File-to-PNG-Format-using-pdftoppm.md

 ---
 layout: single
-title: Convert PDF File to PNG Format using `pdftoppm`
+title: Convert PDF File to PNG Format using `pdftoppm.exe`
 date: 2023-10-18 20:12:31 +0800
 categories:
  - LaTeX
+ - MATLAB
+tag:
-tag: LaTeX Tools
+ - LaTeX Tools
-toc: false
+ - MATLAB System Commands
 ---

+# Basic usage of `pdftoppm.exe`

 It is convenient to convert PDF file to PNG (Portable Network Graphics) file using `pdftoppm.exe`, all we need is to use the following command in the command prompt [[1]](#ref):